We offer a variety of children and teen programs to help our students build strength, confidence and social skills.

 Children and teens join 45-minute, group riding lessons of two to four students with similar ages and abilities.
 As they learn to ride, they gain confidence and enjoy the comradery of their fellow students.
 Instructors teach riding skills while helping each student reach their physical, social, emotional and cognitive goals.
 Students ride weekly, year-round.
 Lessons are in our climate controlled indoor arena, or outside on trail or in our outdoor arena.

-Our camp runs from 9 a.m. to 3 p.m. daily from early June through early August for children aged from 6-16.
+Our camp runs weekdays from early June through early August for children aged from 6-16.
 Camp is designed for those interested in an enriching, outdoor experience with horses.
 Campers ride every day and also enjoy outdoor nature, art activities, and horse care.
-Our Summer Camp Schedule will be published in January and registration will be open then.
+Registration is open, check out our Summer Camp page for more details.

 Students learn mindfulness, communication and trust while grooming, leading and working alongside our horses in the arena, out on trail or in our round pen.
 The one-on-one experience with a horse teaches our students about empathy, relaxation and partnership.